centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 **Is any information missing from individual instances?
 If so, please provide a description, explaining why this information is missing (e.g., because it was unavailable).
-This does not include intentionally removed information, but might include, e.g., redacted text.**
+This does not include intentionally removed information but might include, e.g., redacted text.**

 The team of researchers at the Humanities Computing Aarhus (CHCAA) have not removed any information from the instances.

-**Are relationships between individual instances made explicit (e.g., users’ movie ratings, social network links)?
+**Are relationships between individual instances made explicit (e.g., users’ movie ratings, and social network links)?
 If so, please describe how these relationships are made explicit.**

-The metadata columns, denote the relationship between articles including date of publication, sections, and authors.
+The metadata columns denote the relationship between articles including the date of publication, sections, and authors.